IC Modems Information

 All modem functions have been incorporated in a single IC modem that operates at 1200 bits per second (bps) or 2400 bps.
 IC modems have basically three modem chips: a TP560x for external modems, a 560i for internal PCI implementations, and an IP568 for onboard memory.

 A modem chip is used to make a hardware-controller based modem.
 A modem circuit is a method of connecting two computers together to transfer files is by a direct modem to modem connection.
 IC modems function in the vast majority of operating systems including WinCE, Linux, and VxWorks, thereby making it useable in a wide variety of devices or appliances.

 IC modems can be used in many different applications.
 IC modems find several applications in various communication industries.
 Modems are standard in almost every desktop computer and can be invaluable in embedded applications.

 Systems ranging from smart soda machines to remote data-acquisition systems make good use of modems.
 IC modems support applications such as voice over Internet Protocol (VoIP), and set/speakerphones, telephone answering machines, and caller ID.

 IC modems have the advantage of long range data integrity, fast and easy integration, low cost and power and advanced networking, and security.
 IC modems are the most popular means of Internet access.
-IC modems should comply with Institute of Electrical and Electronics Engineers (IEEE) standards.
+IC modems should comply with IEEE standards.